Criollo horse: Breed history

-The breed dates back to a 1535 shipment of 100 purebred Spaniards – Andalusian stallions coming from Cadiz, Spain, to the Rio de la Plata imported by the founder of Buenos Aires, Pedro de Mendoza.
+The breed dates back to a 1535 shipment of 100 purebred Spaniards – Andalusian stallions coming from Cádiz, Spain, to the Rio de la Plata imported by the founder of Buenos Aires, Pedro de Mendoza.

 In 1540, the hostility of the native populace forced the Spaniards to abandon Buenos Aires and release 12 to 45 horses.
 When Buenos Aires was resettled in 1580, it is estimated that the feral horse population numbered around 12,000.
 Since they largely reproduced in the wild, the criollo developed into an extremely hardy horse capable of surviving the extreme heat and cold, subsisting with little water, and living off the dry grasses of the area.
 Settlers later came and started capturing horses for riding and use as pack animals.
-The Native Americans had already been doing that many years before.
+The Native Americans had already been doing that for many years.

 Throughout the 19th century, a large proportion of the horses were crossed with imported European Thoroughbred, coach, and draft horse stallions, and a larger, coarser, long-striding multi-purpose, saddle-cart horse resulted.
 However, the crossbreeding nearly ruined the native Spanish horse type.
 In 1918, the Argentine breeders decided to create a purebred criollo registry, and the breeders' association was then formed in 1923.
 Much infighting occurred between Emilio Solanet and Enrique Crotto's groups.
 The first promoted the Asian-type crioulo and the latter the taller African type with a coarse, convex head; fallen croup; and thinner mane and tail.

 It was not until 1934 that Dr. Solanet was able to firmly take control of the breeders association.
 He set a new goal for the breed with a shorter, more compact stock horse which emulated the Chilean Horse breed that he admired so much.
 In 1938, 70% of the registered crioulos were culled because they did not possess the phenotype desired by Dr. Solanet and his followers.
 The new breed standard, about which he had written in 1928, was finally made available to the public once he was assured that the breeders were more united in their breed objectives.
 It would not be until 1957 that the registry was closed for Argentine native breeds, but the registry has remained open for the Chilean Horse breed that has been so influential in giving shape to the crioulo as a better stock horse.
 Nevertheless, the breed maintains its own identity in a taller, leggier and squarer body conformation with a more angular hock that gives it the long stride it requires to cover the great distances in the flat Argentine plains known as "Pampas".
 The modern crioulo head has a straight facial profile and a shorter muzzle with longer ears than is typical in the Chilean Horse breed.